HDR/Panasonic-Q-Internal-HDMI/README.md

 - Cut the pin headers with a flush cutter before re-assembly, otherwise your disk assembly won't fit
 - The cost with assembly from PCBWay should be around 78 USD
 - HDMI output is for GC mode only
+- Enhanced DVI needs to be turned on in the GCVideo settings for audio output

 ## Credits